 + Remote Work desired

-Employers have most people working remotely now, so you can designate this under the “Let Recruiters Know you are Open to Work” section and broaden your job opportunities.
+Employers have many people working remotely now, so you can designate this under the “Let Recruiters Know you are Open to Work” section and broaden your job opportunities.

 Add a phone number since recruiters like to call or text prospects.
 Include your personal email, one that you often check, as this is essential.
 You may have set up LinkedIn using an old or work email.
 Go into your settings and update it to a personal email that is currently active so you won’t miss an employer trying to contact you.

 Be visible on LinkedIn.
 Many recruiters and HR folks monitor hashtags and conduct content searches looking for the movers and shakers in the industry they are sourcing.

 By posting quality content and including appropriate industry-related hashtags, you are putting yourself out there as an expert, and you may get noticed and found in an entirely different way.